BingyuMao/BingyuMao.github.io/_pages/cv.md

 *Data Scientist*

-• Develop and deploy large language models (LLMs) to curate clinical information from large-scale real-world healthcare data, supporting evidence generation for research and care decisions;
+• Developing and evaluating advanced, multi-modal AI agents and stateful LLM workflows for safe, patient-facing healthcare applications;

-• Design and implement LLM-based agents and foundational models for scalable healthcare data processing.
+• Establishing relieable evaluation frameworks, benchmarks, and synthetic data methodologies to validate the clinical accuracy and safety of foundation models.

 ### McWilliams School of Biomedical Informatics, UTHealth | Houston